r41d/Pi-DCIM-AutoUpload/README.md

 # Installation
 Copy the project folder to the pi and run `sudo ./install.sh`

+Yes, I know that this is absolutely not a great way to roll out software, but it is what it is right now...

 Next, configure rclone, I use Sciebo (via WebDAV) for that and a folder named `DCIM`, but that's up to you.
 You may need to adapt the `REMOTE_NAME` and `REMOTE_DIR` variables in the script.
+Additionally, `MODEL_RENAMINGS` can be adjusted according to the owned camera models and their specifics.

 # Usage
 Plug camera via USB cable (or SD card in SD card reader) into the pi and wait :)